MarkusMaal/FlipnicFileTools/README.md

 +--------------------+--------------------+--------------------+--------------------+--------------------+
 ```

-To create a mock-up of the menu as a .BMP file: `FlipnicFileTool --generate-mockup --input MAINMENU.MLB --output MAINMENU.BMP`
+To create a mock-up of the menu as a .PNG file: `FlipnicFileTool --generate-mockup --input MAINMENU.MLB --output MAINMENU.PNG`

-You can also only include a specific section from the menu file mockup: `FlipnicFileTool --generate-mockup --input MAINMENU.MLB --output MAINMENU.BMP --mlb-section MainMenu`
+You can also only include a specific section from the menu file mockup: `FlipnicFileTool --generate-mockup --input MAINMENU.MLB --output MAINMENU.PNG --mlb-section MainMenu`

 ## Camera sequences (*.FPC)